EXPLAINER: Despite the angst, voting problems not widespread

-WASHINGTON (AP) — In Spalding County, Georgia, machine problems led to a one-hour extension for voting.
+WASHINGTON (AP) — In Spalding County, Georgia, machine problems led to a two-hour extension for voting.
 Wait times stretched beyond an hour at four voting centers in Baltimore.
 And this, unique to 2020: Sanitizer on voters’ hands caused a ballot scanner to jam at a polling place in Des Moines, Iowa.

 Minor problems like these happen during every election.
 But Tuesday’s voting appeared largely free of any major glitches — despite being held during a deadly pandemic that has killed more than 230,000 Americans and infected more than 9 million.